she-philosopher.com: studies in the history of science and culture

-I ought to point out that the two lists of Works Cited included here will not be evolving into a comprehensive or authoritative bibliography, as is the custom in scholarly publication.
+I ought to point out that the two lists of Works Cited included in this section of the website will not be evolving into a comprehensive or authoritative bibliography, as is the custom in scholarly publication.
 Rather, they will provide the bibliographic data, in a convenient location, for those few titles with which I have chosen to engage.

-This is my most recent work-around to the problem of information overload that every 21st-century scholar must face.
+This is my most recent work-around to the problem of information overload that every 21st-century scholar faces.

 Stephen Hawking has written about the recent exponential growth of information, usefully juxtaposing artificial and biological new-information rates: